Omo Valley People

 • Lip-plated Mursi people, • The body painted Karo and,

-The Omo Valley is an anthropologists dream destination.
+The Omo Valley is an anthropologist's dream destination.
 Scattered around Africa’s Great Rift Valley, in one of the most isolated and inhospitable regions in Ethiopia, are some of the last real tribes in Africa.
 For centuries the indigenous tribes (roughly 200,000 peoples in total) lived lives completely cut off from modern society, surviving off the land according to age-old traditions and customs.
-In recent time, however, development and modernity has slowly found its way south and there is now a web of asphalted roads connecting previously isolated villages and warriors are increasingly trading in their spears for mobile phones.
-For a while longer though, a trip to this southern region of Ethiopia will give a fascinating glimpse into the rich cultural heritage and tribal traditions of the peoples of Omo Valley, from ceremonial rites of passage like the Hamer’s bull jumping ceremony, to the Karo’s stunning body adornment practices.
+In recent times, however, development and modernity have slowly found their way south and there is now a web of asphalted roads connecting previously isolated villages and warriors are increasingly trading in their spears for mobile phones.
+For a while longer though, a trip to this southern region of Ethiopia will give a fascinating glimpse into the rich cultural heritage and tribal traditions of the peoples of Omo Valley, from ceremonial rites of passage like the Hamer’s bull-jumping ceremony to the Karo’s stunning body adornment practices.

 Lake Langano is one of a series of crater lakes scattered along the Ethiopian Rift Valley.
-Its proximity to the capital (200 kilometers south of Addis and a 3-hour drive) and the many holiday resorts dotted around the lake has made it a popular destination with tourists and a weekend retreat for urbanites.
-Owing to its bilharzia free status, swimming and water sports is a popular pastime on the lake.
-The mineral rich soil at the bottom of the lake has given Langano its characteristic copper color and fueled a belief that the water has special healing properties.
-The serene podocarpus and fig tree forests of Langano nature reserve spans the eastern shore of the lake and provides a lush shelter to monkeys, baboons, warthogs and a variety of birds that dwell there.
-The area can easily be explored by foot or on horseback.
+Its proximity to the capital (200 kilometers south of Addis and a 3-hour drive) and the many holiday resorts dotted around the lake have made it a popular destination with tourists and a weekend retreat for urbanites.
+Owing to its bilharzia free status, swimming and water sports are a popular pastime on the lake.
+The mineral-rich soil at the bottom of the lake has given Langano its characteristic copper color and fueled a belief that the water has special healing properties.
+The serene podocarpus and fig tree forests of Langano nature reserve spans the eastern shore of the lake and provides a lush shelter to monkeys, baboons, warthogs, and a variety of birds that dwell there.
+The area can easily be explored on foot or horseback.

 Once a recreational get-away for the royal family, the resort town of Wondo Genet is best known for its hot springs and surrounding lush forests.
-The name Wondo Genet aptly translates to Green Heaven, in reference to the rich woodlands, wildlife, birdlife and water sources in the area.
+The name Wondo Genet aptly translates to Green Heaven, about the rich woodlands, wildlife, birdlife, and water sources in the area.

 The rural village of Dinsho in south-central Ethiopia is the gateway for excursions to Bale Mountains National Park with the park headquarters located in the town.

 The small town of Yabelo in southern Ethiopia is the capital of the Borana people.
 Travelers rarely visit the town itself but use it as a base for excursions to Borana National Park - Yabelo Wildlife Sanctuary.
-Originally created to protect Ethiopia’s endemic Swayne’s hartebeest, the 2,496 square kilometer wildlife sanctuary now draws keen birders hoping to catch a glimpse of the rare Stresemann’s bushcrow and white-tailed swallow, both endemic to the country and only to be found within a few kilometer radius of Yabelo.
+Created to protect Ethiopia’s endemic Swayne’s hartebeest, the 2,496 square kilometer wildlife sanctuary now draws keen birders hoping to catch a glimpse of the rare Stresemann’s bush crow and white-tailed swallow, both endemic to the country and only to be found within a few kilometer radius of Yabelo.

 In a crossroads town in southern Ethiopia, deep in the stunning Rift Valley, lies a little slice of Jamaica.
 Here dreadlocked Rastafarian repatriates have created a spiritual community on land that was granted by the last emperor of Ethiopia in 1948.
 Today it is a place of pilgrimage for Rastafarians from far and wide who regard it as the Rastafari capital of Africa.
 For visitors interested in the Rastafarian culture, Shashemene is a convenient stop on the road south between Langano Lake to Hawassa.